anirudhhh04/Todo-APIs/README.md

 # TaskMake

 TaskMake is a full-stack Todo Management application built from scratch using a custom C++ HTTP server and a React frontend.
-This project implements core backend functionalities manually, including HTTP request parsing, routing, middleware handling, thread pooling, and database connection pooling.
+This project implements core backend functionalities manually, including HTTP request parsing, routing, middleware handling and thread pooling.